Uniform, Herringbone Twill,

 Accurate HBT fabric does not exist on the

-planet.
+to produce our authentic HBT fabric.
 It is durable and hefty and wears hard just like the

 originals.
 We dyed the fabric in the authentic sage shade of Olive